Why consider a technical writing certification? Well, they have a few things going for them:

 The American Medical Writers Association (AMWA) and the Medical Writing Certification Commission (MWCC) collaborated to create the Medical Writer Certified (MWC) credential.

 Different from the standard course for technical writers, this credential is specific to technical writing in the medical field.
-It’s a professional certification that requires a bachelor’s or advanced degree in any field and at least two years of professional experience in the medical communications field.
+It’s a professional certification requiring a bachelor’s or advanced degree in any field and at least two years of professional experience in medical communications.